Zerraa/tenacity-tera/content/en/dungeons/sky-cruiser-endeavor-hard.md

 <h3>Second Boss: Perimos</h3>

 All players should attempt to stay in the middle of the room, to avoid the boss moving around too far for certain mechanics.

+     Menma's TERA changes:

+     - Crystals have 200k HP
+     - Lasers have been buffed.
+       - They deal 960k total damage.
+       - 5 people MUST GATHER or it will break the crystal.
+     - When a crystal gets destroyed he gains a 400M shield.

 <center><h3>Key Mechanics</h3></center>